Josseyo/Malarpiraterna/README.md

 - I have used the cloud development environment Gitpod, to develop the site.
 - I have installed Gitpod Chrome extension so that I can open a workspace in gitpod directly from github.
 - The terminal in Gitpod and the code, git add ., git commit -m "", git pull and git push have been used to synch Gitpod code space and Github repository.
 Gitpod source control has also been used for the same purpose.
 <!--Deployment steps inspired by CI material-->
-The site was deployed to Github pages
+- The site was deployed to Github pages by following steps;
 - In the GitHub project repository, go to Settings
 - Under Code and Automation, go to pages
 - Under Build and deployment, choose to deploy from bransch